 On higher-spec bikes, you may get electronic shifting, either from SRAM’s 12-speed eTap AXS or from Shimano GRX 815 Di2.
 Their slick gear changes work well with a motorised system and you’re less likely to experience a mis-shift than with cable-operated derailleurs.
 They also usually require less maintenance than a cable operated groupset.

 A mullet build with a SRAM eTap AXS Eagle rear derailleur borrowed from its MTB range will come with a really wide-range cassette, while the SRAM Force eTap AXS Wide option is designed to give space for wider tyre clearance up front, while still giving the option to run a double chainset.
-You can read more on gravel bike setup in this post.
+You can read more on gravel bike setup in our in-depth guide.